Michigan Labor Laws Guide

 Employer use of social media regulations

-Following the Michigan Internet Privacy Protection Act (IPPA), employers (as well as educational institutions) are forbidden from:
+Following the Michigan Internet Privacy Protection Act (IPPA), employers and educational institutions are forbidden from:

-The only exception to these prohibitions is in the case when the employer has issued the devices and software to the employee.
+The only exception to these prohibitions is when the employer has issued the devices and software to the employee.
 In this case, the employer can have access to any accounts located on the issued items.

 Drug and alcohol testing laws